Is it normal to be tired all the time at 61?

 There are several factors that can contribute to fatigue in older adults.
 One common factor is the natural decline in muscle mass and strength.
 As we age, our muscles become less efficient, resulting in increased fatigue during physical activities.
 Other factors include chronic medical conditions, such as heart disease or arthritis, which can drain energy reserves.
 Additionally, medication side effects, poor nutrition, and inadequate sleep can all contribute to feelings of fatigue.

-See also What is the number one fear of retirees?
+See also What is the average debt at retirement?

 Another factor that can contribute to fatigue in older adults is hormonal changes.
 As we age, our hormone levels can fluctuate, leading to decreased energy levels and increased fatigue.
 Hormonal imbalances, such as low levels of thyroid hormone or testosterone, can also contribute to feelings of tiredness.